 Front-line employees can help identify and resolve health and safety problems because of their unique perspective.

-This should include inspections of all buildings and talk to workers about unsafe work practices and conditions that are potentially hazardous.
+This should include inspections of all buildings and talk to workers about unsafe work practices and potentially hazardous conditions.

 The safety committee is also responsible for writing policies and procedures for inspections.